-If this proposal is approved, the terms of the mayor, sheriff, district attorney, city attorney and treasurer would be extended by one year, and the next election for these offices would be in November 2024.
+If this proposal is approved, there would be no regularly scheduled 2023 election.
+The current terms of the mayor, sheriff, district attorney, city attorney and treasurer would be extended by one year.
+The next election for these offices would be in November 2024.
 The City would then hold elections for those offices every four years.